PHPExpertsInc/DataTypeValidator/README.md

  ✔ Will silently ignore nullable rules with no data
  ✔ Data cannot be null by default
  ✔ Any data type that starts with a '?' is nullable
+ ✔ Any data type that ends with '[]' is an array of X
  ✔ Will throw a logic exception if a non string rule is given

 PHPExperts\DataTypeValidator\DataTypeValidator: Assertions